Skip to Content

 Learn how to make a pinwheel quilt block.
 It is a basic quilt block made from two squares of fabric in the same color or two different colors.
 It’s a fast and easy classic quilt block that is perfect for beginners.

 Pinwheel quilt blocks are one of the most popular quilt block patterns.
 They’re simple to make and can be used in a variety of different quilts.
 Once you’ve mastered this block, you’ll be able to create all sorts of amazing quilts.
+It’s an easy way to add visual appeal to so many projects.

 How to Make a Pinwheel Quilt Block